-Beginning in the 2010-2011 school year, the Blinded Project engaged in a three-year data collection process.
-Data came from participating fourth- and fifth-grade teachers (N = 310) in four anonymous, urban school districts on the East coast of the United States who agreed to have their classes videotaped, complete a teacher questionnaire, and help collect a set of student outcomes.
+Beginning in the 2010-2011 school year, the National Center for Teacher Effectiveness (NCTE) engaged in a three-year data collection process.
+Data came from participating fourthand fifth-grade teachers (N = 310) in four anonymous, medium to large school districts on the East coast of the United States who agreed to have their classes videotaped, complete a teacher questionnaire, and help collect a set of student outcomes.
 Teachers were clustered within 52 schools, with an average of six teachers per school.
-Teacher-student links were verified for all study participants based on class rosters provided by teachers.
-While this study focused on teachers' math instruction, participants were generalists who taught all subject areas.
-This is important, as it allowed us to consider the contribution of individual teachers to students' attitudes and behaviors that was not confounded by the influence of multiple teachers in the same year.
-Despite having a non-random sample of teachers, evidence from these same data indicated that teachers who participated in the study did not differ on their effectiveness at improving students' math test scores as those who did not participate (Authors, in press).
-We describe this sample in more depth below.
+While NCTE focused on teachers' math instruction, participants were generalists who taught all subject areas.
+This is important, as it allowed us to isolate the contribution of individual teachers to students' attitudes and behaviors, which is considerably more challenging when students are taught by multiple teachers.
+It also suggests that the observation measures, which assessed teachers' instruction during math lessons, are likely to capture aspects of their classroom practice that are common across content areas.